PeterMosmans/apdfhelper/README.md

   If you don't use certain pages (anymore), you can remove them.

+- display or add bookmarks

+  Would you like to have some bookmarks (an outline, or table of contents in PDF-parlance)?
+With this tool you can view and edit them.

 - rewrite (broken) internal links

   Rewire named links in a document to specific pages.